Henbane seems to be a rather challenging herb to grow, I will certainly be learning alot this summer on cultivating this facinating herb.

 You might want to forget about messing around with something that might have you writhing in pain on the floor with hard spastic convulsions shaking your body.
 Imagine green, slimey foam flowing from your mouth, limbs twisting themselves backward, and your groin shriveling into a lump of coal.
 Yeah, sounds like a pretty picture don't it?
 Even experts make mistakes.
 Don't be stupid.

-I have personally seen henbane growing at the University of Washington's Medicinal Herb Garden.
+'s Medicinal Herb Garden.
 I managed to collect some seeds, but honestly, not sure if they are still viable, I've had them for almost two years.
 We'll see, I guess.

 If anybody is reading this, I want to give you a project.
 Start searching the web for info on medicinal herb gardens, or just plain herb gardens, in your area that will allow you to visit.
 When you eventually go to one, (wait till early summer), you should look at the plants carefully, see if you can identify any, touch them, smell them, look closely.
 You will get a sense of elation when you realise that you can identify a plant that all others see only as some green thing.
 Most people can't tell one tree from another, much less a plant or herb.